 Because a soccer field is 25 percent larger than a football field, the hedges and a concrete path had to be removed.
 Around this time, groundskeepers also discovered that the hedges were slowly dying of a parasitic nematode.
 Two years before the Olympics, UGA’s facility management team removed 2,100 healthy clippings, divided them in half, and sent them to be propagated at two then-undisclosed locations, now known to be Dudley Nursery in Thomson, Georgia, and Hackney Nursery in Quincy, Florida, both run by alumni.
 When the hedges were replanted immediately following the Games in 1996, groundskeepers placed shrubs edge to edge every two feet on either side of a low chain-link fence.
 “Privet spreads just like a weed, so it grew around the fence quickly,” McEwan says.
 “Within a week, you couldn’t tell the hedges had ever been moved.”

 Unfortunately, symbolic flora can often fall victim to rivalries.
 Just ask Auburn University, which has had to replace its beloved live oaks twice after acts of vandalism.
 Georgia’s hedges have fared better, but have still seen their fair share of abuse, both accidental and intentional.
 “The last game of the season is always the [Georgia] Tech game,” McEwan says.
 “They sometimes take handfuls of the hedge if they beat us, but it doesn’t do much [damage] because the hedge grows so quickly.”

 Hardiness: it’s a useful quality for a plant.
-And as the Dawgs bask in their first pre-season top-five ranking in a decade, it’s a good quality for a football team, too.
+And as the Dawgs bask in their return to national prominence, it’s a good quality for a football team, too.